ttariqaziz/statistical_modeling_matlab/README.md

 # statistical_modeling_matlab
-Highlights of my research work in MATLAB, statistical modeling of the unstructured raw data from GPS satellites for several years.
-Data modeling and processing, followed by different residual plots including trends and root mean square.
-Ultimately, the result was compared with independent data set models for validation.
-The results were also presented at a European conference.
+Highlights of my research work include MATLAB-based statistical modeling of unstructured raw data from GPS satellites over several years.
+The research involved data modeling and processing, followed by generating various residual plots, including trends and root mean square analysis.
+Finally, the obtained results were compared with independent data set models to validate the findings.
+The research outcomes were also presented at a European conference.
 ## Map of Geodetic Stations in Sweden
 ![img](https://github.com/ttariqaziz/statistical_modeling_matlab/blob/main/Plots/Map%20of%20stations.png)
 ## Station Types